| News | Drivers

 • Most EVs have a companion app, which the dealership will show you how to use it and check the battery health.
 A legitimate dealer will also provide a vehicle health report before purchase.

 • Check the estimated range the car provides and see if those line up with the manufacturer’s estimated range.
-While driving if you notice abnormal drops in charge, this could represent a serious battery issue, this will quickly let you know if the car is faulty.
+If one of your drivers notices abnormal drops in charge while they’re using the vehicle, it could point to a serious battery issue, this will quickly let you know if the car is faulty.

 One thing to note is that there is a separate 12V battery in most EVs that powers all the other electronics such as lights, air conditioning etc. This battery has a much lower lifespan (around five years) than the main battery, but it is not as expensive to replace.